-A couple of weeks ago there was a discussion in our user forums about rack-mounting a multiswitch.
+A couple of weeks ago there was a discussion around the office about rack-mounting a multiswitch.
 It brought up the question about why SWM multiswitches are not designed for rack mounting, and it’s worth talking to you, my blog-reading faithful, about why this is.

 Well, first of all let’s talk about the multiswitches themselves.
 As you can see in the image above they’re not really designed for rack mounting.
 In cases where we build headends, we usually end up bolting them to the side of the rack or to the top.
 It’s not impossible to put a multiswitch in a tray, but we don’t generally do it.
 Why?